More Than Twenty Years of Beautiful Music and Aloha!

 Aloha Music Camp Artistic Director Keola Beamer always brings together a great group of instructors for each Camp.
 They are some of Hawaii’s finest musicians and performing artists.
-You will have many opportunities to interact one-on-one with them throughout the week.
+You will have many opportunities to interact one-on-one with them throughout your week at Camp.

 Class sizes are kept small so that by the end of Camp, you will have truly made progress in your field of study and will have created lasting friendships that span the years.
 We pride ourselves on the continuity and quality of our instruction.
 Instructors are available not just for one or two lessons, but for the entire week.
 Also, we are committed to having an absolutely great time!